 Translation: “We know this sucks and you always get shit on, but thanks for not making a scene or filing suit.”

 If you have to say this repeatedly to a female (or male) employee, something in your process is broken.
 Obviously, work is about teamwork.
 Getting your own way shouldn’t be part of the thought process.
-However, women seem to be expected to bend and accommodate others more than men.
+However, men seem to expect women to bend and accommodate others more than their male counterparts.
+And take it all in stride with a June Cleaver smile plastered on our faces.

 Combat this problem by listening to everyone’s thoughts, remaining transparent in your decision-making process, giving credit when using an idea, and realizing if women get the short end of the stick more often than not.
 And when something that happens at the expense of a woman, don’t patronize and thank her for dealing with it.
 Tell her what’s happened and why and stay open to hearing her thoughts.